-- Any woman whose graph of the cervical dilatation falls on or crosses the action line, must have a complete examination by the doctor.
+- Any patient whose graph of the cervical dilatation falls on or crosses the action line must have a complete examination by the doctor.
 Her further management must be under the doctor’s supervision and direction.
-If a woman is not already in hospital, she will need to be transferred into a hospital where there are facilities for instrumental delivery and Caesarean section.
+If a patient is not already in hospital, she will need to be transferred into a hospital where there are facilities for instrumental delivery and Caesarean section.

 - The progress of labour is very slow when the graph of cervical dilatation crosses or falls on this line.
 When this occurs, action must be taken in order to hasten the delivery of the infant.

 If the cervical dilatation falls on, or crosses, the action line of the partogram, a doctor must be called to assess the patient.

 Management of a patient in the latent phase of the first stage of labour